Decades of Service

 - To bring talented musicians and other performers to the community to educate and entertain.

 - To create partnerships with area organizations to broaden awareness of the importance of music in the human artistic experience.

-- To build a strong music community in Central Massachusetts through the continuous personal and artistic development of students, faculty, staff and volunteers.
+- To build a strong music community in Central Massachusetts through the continuous personal and artistic development of students, faculty, staff, and volunteers.

-In 1995, through the efforts of an expanding board of directors, The Apple Tree was legally incorporated as Apple Tree Arts and included articles of organization and by-laws, formal policies and procedures, and established bookkeeping practices under the direction of Kathy Vandenengel.
+In 1995, through the efforts of an expanding board of directors, The Apple Tree was legally incorporated as Apple Tree Arts and included articles of organization and by-laws, formal policies and procedures, and established bookkeeping practices and office management under the direction of Kathy Vandenengel.
 At that time, we also became an official non-profit organization.

 Apple Tree Arts is supported solely through tuition, grants, private support, and corporate sponsorships.

 Our Board of Directors

 Apple Tree Arts Board of Directors